npgo22/ThermoSoft/README.md

 # ThermoBoard DAQ Upgrade Software

-This is the software for
+This is the software for APRL's Thermocouple DAQ Board.

 ## Status